 Citizen Science Projects are collaborations between scientists and volunteers that expand opportunities for scientific data collection and help answer real-world questions.
 Stewardship Director, Neal Hedges, welcomes volunteers to join one of several CDLT project teams.
 Staff will provided needed training for a variety of tasks and volunteers to not have to a science background to participate.

 Get Involved!
-Weekday projects for 2017 include:
+Weekday projects together with Land Trust staff for 2017 include: